austinlyons/dataviz-slides/README.markdown

 # Slides for DSM Web Geeks talk
+These slides accompany the data visualization talk and [Untappd beer data viz demo](https://github.com/austinlyons/beer-dataviz-code) I gave at DSM Web Geeks.

 These slides are a React app!

 You can see the slide code [here](https://github.com/austinlyons/dataviz-slides/blob/master/presentation/index.js).